colourOfLooseMetal/yikesOrNah/README.md

 ## How It Works

-The toxicity classifier returns the certainty level that a sentence contains language in each of 7 categories identity attack, insult, obscene, severe toxicity, secually explicit, threat, and general toxicity
+The toxicity classifier returns the certainty level that a sentence contains language in each of 7 categories: identity attack, insult, obscene, severe toxicity, secually explicit, threat, and general toxicity

 But setting a threshold for a category isn't the best approach, and leads to having many false positives when making a filter to check if phrases should be allowed